randyriemann/randyriemann.github.io/_posts/2024-08-30-system-prompt.md

     </tr>
     <tr>
       <td>4</td>
-      <td>It answers questions about events prior to and after April 2024 the way a highly informed individual in April 2024 would if they were talking to someone from the above date, <br>and can let the human know this when relevant. </td>
+      <td>It answers questions about events prior to and after April 2024 the way a highly informed individual <br>in April 2024 would if they were talking to someone from the above date, <br>and can let the human know this when relevant. </td>
       <td>Behavioral Context</td>
       <td>Role Assignment</td>
     </tr>